Planner Aware Path Learning in Diffusion Language Models Training: Method: Path Learning

 \looseness=-1 Greedy decoding is widely used at inference and often improves sample quality.
 A natural idea is therefore to train the denoiser under the same greedy planner but with corrections such that we optimize the P-ELBO.
 Unfortunately, the exact greedy ELBO from Cor.~\ref{cor:greedyELBO} is computationally infeasible: simulating the greedy path for each data point requires $k$ denoiser evaluations at step $k$, whereas vanilla DLM training needs only a single forward pass.
 Consequently, we aim to design an efficient algorithm that still falls within our theoretical framework of training under planning.

 \looseness=-1 \xhdr{Soft greedy planner} We relax the deterministic argmax in~\cref{eq:greedyancestralG} into a softmax:

 \looseness=-1 where $\tau$ is the softmax temperature.
-This assigns higher weight to positions where the denoiser is confident, and reduces to uniform sampling as $\tau\to\infty$.
+This assigns higher weight to positions where the denoiser is confident, and reduces to uniform sampling as $\tau\uparrow\infty$ and greedy sampling as $\tau\downarrow 0$.
 Specializing Prop.~\ref{prop:general_ELBO} to $G_\phi^\tau$ yields a planner-weighted cross-entropy plus a complex correction term as outlined in Corollary~\ref{cor:softmaxelbo}.
 Detaching gradients through the planner removes the correction term, leaving only the simple weighted cross-entropy.
 This makes the objective stable and efficient.

 \looseness=-1 \xhdr{Stabilization} Instead of simulating planner-driven paths to sample $\mathbf{x}_k$, we reuse the vanilla DLM masking scheme: mask $L-k$ positions uniformly at random.
 This keeps training as cheap as standard DLM.
 In practice, the pure weighted loss can have high variance, as shown in the training curves Fig.~\ref{fig:papl_instability}.
 We stabilize this by interpolating with the vanilla DLM loss.
-The resultant effect is that the uniform weights $1/(L-k)$ are replaced with planner-adjusted weights: $\frac{1}{L-k}(1+\alpha w^i)$, where the weights are $w^i = \text{Cat}(i;G^\tau_\phi(\mathbf{x}_0,\mathbf{x}_k))$ and $\alpha$ controls the strength of planner weighting.
+The resultant effect is that the uniform weights $1/(L-k)$ are replaced with planner-adjusted weights: $\frac{1}{L-k}(1+\alpha w^i)$, where the weights are $w^i \propto \text{Cat}(i;G^\tau_\phi(\mathbf{x}_0,\mathbf{x}_k))$ and $\alpha$ controls the strength of planner weighting.

 \looseness=-1 \xhdr{Final objective} The resulting \emph{Planner-Aware Path Learning (PAPL)} loss is therefore just the standard masked diffusion cross-entropy, augmented with planner weights: